tharunethu03/tharunethu03/README.md

 🔧 Skilled in **UI/UX**, **frontend**, and exploring the **backend** to grow into a **full-stack developer**.

 🚀 Currently building:
-- Fullstack websites
-- University Communication Platform
+- AI Mock Interview Platform (FYP)

 🎯 Aspiring to launch my **own tech company** someday.
 🎮 I also enjoy music, gaming, and **Spider-Man**.